espressomd/espresso/doc/sphinx/part.rst

        p=system.part.add(pos=(1,2,3))
        p.vs_auto_relate_to(<ID>)

    where <ID> is the id of the central particle.
-This will also set the :any:`espressomd.particle_data.ParticleHandle.virtual` attribute on the particle to 1.
+This will also set the :attr:`espressomd.particle_data.ParticleHandle.virtual` attribute on the particle to 1.

 #.
 Repeat the previous step with more virtual sites, if desired.